 All psychotherapies are offered in native English, Mandarin, Spanish or Japanese with one of our fully bilingual and internationally qualified therapists.
-We have a multidisciplinary team of therapists including clinical psychologists, couples and family therapists, and Dr Andrew Kissane, a UK-trained English psychiatrist.
+We have a multidisciplinary team of therapists including clinical psychologists, couples and family therapists, counselors and Dr Andrew Kissane, a UK-trained English psychiatrist.

 Our goal is to provide mental health expertise and international-standard psychotherapy in native English and other languages specifically for the foreign community and Japanese returnees, in both the Tokyo area, and Okinawa, and via telehealth, across all of Japan.

 Click and learn more about our methods and interventions below.

 Cognitive Therapy works under the premise that our thoughts can influence our emotions and behaviors.
 By acquiring a variety of new cognitive techniques during Cognitive Therapy, the client becomes able to change their thinking habits, improving their emotional condition.

 Psychodynamic psychotherapy is a long-established therapeutic approach that focuses on exploring and interpreting unconscious motivations and conflict.
 Psychodynamic psychotherapy often places the relationship between the client and therapist at the centre of the therapeutic process.
 This approach is based on the work of Freud, Klein, Winnicott, and often more contemporary practitioners in the intersubjective and relational schools.